Anthony Fauci Says Coronavirus Is ‘Not Going To Be A Pandemic For A Lot Longer’

 Dozens of COVID-19 vaccines are in development, but the one from the U.S.-based firm Pfizer has shown the most promising results.
 The company announced earlier this week that their candidate was more than 90 percent effective at stopping the dangerous virus.

-Pfizer will reportedly manufacture enough doses for up to 20 million people by the end of the year, provided that the Food and Drug Administration (FDA) approves of its shot in the immediate future.
+Pfizer will reportedly manufacture enough doses for up to 20 million people by the end of the year, provided that the Food and Drug Administration (FDA) approves its vaccine soon.

-As The New York Post noted, the pharmaceutical company Moderna revealed on Wednesday that it had enough data to asses its own vaccine’s potential efficacy.
+As The New York Post noted, pharmaceutical company Moderna revealed on Wednesday that it had enough data to assess its own vaccine’s potential efficacy.
 Though Moderna did not say when the results would be available to the public, they will most likely be released soon, according to Fauci.

-Just two days after Pfizer made the announcement, the developers of a controversial Russian vaccine called Sputnik V said that their candidate was even more effective at preventing COVID-19, per Nature.
-This was met with skepticism, because the results were based on an analysis of only 20 cases.
+Just two days after Pfizer made the announcement, the developers of a controversial Russian vaccine called Sputnik V said that their candidate was even more effective at preventing COVID-19, according to Nature.
+This claim was met with skepticism, because the report was based on an analysis the results of only 20 cases.

-As for Fauci, he has expressed willingness to continue assisting the American government in tackling coronavirus.
-The expert has butteds head with President Donald Trump, who has repeatedly threatened to fire him.
+As for Fauci, he has expressed willingness to continue assisting the American government in tackling the coronavirus pandemic.
+He has butted heads with President Donald Trump.

 In an interview on Tuesday, Fauci — who served under six presidents — argued that ousting him would not help the federal government handle the unprecedented public health crisis.